Click a location to learn more about our assets.

 Hess Corporation is a leading independent energy company with operations globally.
 To learn more about Hess Corporation's assets, click on a Hess location.

-The Malaysia/Thailand Joint Development Area (JDA) is located in the Gulf of Thailand about 93 miles from Kota Bharu, Malaysia and 161 miles from Songkhla, Thailand.
+Block A-18 in the Malaysia/Thailand Joint Development Area (JDA) is located in the Gulf of Thailand about 93 miles from Kota Bharu, Malaysia and 161 miles from Songkhla, Thailand.
 Gas was discovered in 1971 and production began in 2005.
-Production for 2016 was 33,000 barrels of oil equivalent per day.
-No drilling is planned for JDA for 2017 as contracted volumes are expected to be met as a result of the booster compression project.
+Production for 2017 was 35,000 barrels of oil equivalent per day.

 We operate in Libya as a member of the Waha (Oasis Group) consortium with 13 producing fields in the hydrocarbon-rich Sirte basin.
 Five large oil fields were discovered between 1958 and 1961 and production started in 1962.
 Production has been interrupted in recent years due to civil unrest, but resumed in 2017.